-Our children seem to know the best way to push our buttons - a wonderful knack on their part - but maybe they're just showing us the areas we need to grow?
-Hard to realise when you're asking them for the 53rd time to put their shoes on.
+Our children seem to know the best way to push our buttons - but maybe they're just showing us the areas we need to grow?

-My kids love screaming at me for their toast when the toaster takes too long to cook it (and then, might I add, deciding they don’t want toast once it pops up), and they love asking me where they put their things.
+My kids love screaming for their toast when the toaster takes too long to cook it, and they love asking me where they put their things.
 Are these small frustrations, lessons for me?
 I definitely don’t handle them perfectly, but if I can manage to reflect on them, I can see I am growing because of them.

 Instead of questioning the way I handle these ‘lessons’, I am trying to re-frame that guilt into something else.

-Often I feel like my kids are some of the most challenging on the planet, and I’m sure at times you do too.
-So I’ve done some reflecting, and here are some of the lessons I can take from mine.
-Hopefully you remember my story when your kid reminds you how hungry he is straight after lunch.
+Often I feel like my kids are some of the most challenging on the planet, so I’ve done some reflecting.
+Here are some of the lessons I can take from mine.

 The complete joy my child can have in the tiniest thing teaches me to slow down and make the moment matter.
 When we go for a walk they spot a butterfly, when we go for a drive they notice the sky and predict the days weather.
 It’s so easy to focus on 'the destination' but listening to them find these tiny joys grabs me, stops me and forces me to be present and slow in the moment.

 When my kids show empathy it teaches me to show more of it too.
 My heart explodes when I see them being kind to another, and showing empathy is such big kindness.